ameluc-ahognidje/celestial-bodies-database/README.md

 - Generate a database about celestial bodies

 ## Installation
-1. Open a terminal and clone this repo with the command: `git clone https://github.com/ameluc-ahognidje/periodic-table-database.git`,
+1. Open a terminal and clone this repo with the command: `git clone https://github.com/ameluc-ahognidje/celestial-bodies-database.git`,
-2. Then use this command to go in the cloned folder: `cd periodic-table-database`,
+2. Then use this command to go in the cloned folder: `cd celestial-bodies-database`,
-3. Import the database dump with `psql -U postgres -d periodic_table -f path-to-file/periodic_table.sql`,
+3. Import the database dump with `psql -U postgres -d universe -f path-to-file/universe.sql`,
 4. Connect/launch the postgre/the database

 ## About